-(2) The money deposited is treated to be substituted for goods seized; and all the provisions of this Part (so far as they are applicable) extend and apply to the money accordingly.
+(2) The money deposited is treated to be substituted for goods seized, and all the provisions of this Part, so far as they are applicable, extend and apply to the money accordingly.

-273. Sale of certain seized goods
+273 Sale of certain seized goods

-- (a) a living creature; or - (b) a thing that, in the opinion of the Chief Collector, is of a perishable nature; or - (c) a thing that, in the opinion of the Chief Collector, is likely to deteriorate or diminish in value by keeping; or - (d) a thing that, in the opinion of the Chief Collector, it is desirable to sell,- has been seized as forfeited, the Chief Collector may sell the thing seized before its condemnation. - (2) The net proceeds of sale are treated to be substituted for the thing sold; and all the provisions of this Part (so far as they are applicable) extend and apply to the proceeds accordingly.
+- (1) Where: - (a) a living creature; - (b) a thing that, in the opinion of the Chief Collector of Customs, is of a perishable nature; - (c) a thing that, in the opinion of the Chief Collector of Customs, is likely to deteriorate or diminish in value by keeping the thing; or - (d) a thing that, in the opinion of the Chief Collector of Customs, it is desirable to sell, has been seized as forfeited, the Chief Collector of Customs may sell the thing seized before its condemnation.

+(2) The net proceeds of sale are treated to be substituted for the thing sold, and all the provisions of this Part, so far as they are applicable, extend and apply to the proceeds accordingly.

-274. Mode of exercising of sale
+274 Mode of exercising of sale

-If the Chief Collector is empowered by this Act to sell any goods, the following provisions apply, except so far as different provision is made by this Act in any particular case:
+Where the Chief Collector of Customs is empowered by this Act to sell any goods, the following provisions apply, except so far as different provision is made by this Act in any particular case:

-- (a) the goods must be sold by auction or tender, after prescribed public notice, or if no prescribed notice is prescribed, after reasonable public notice; - (b) the price is to be paid in cash on the acceptance of the bidding or tender; - (c) no bidding or tender is necessarily accepted, and the goods may be re-offered until sold at a price satisfactory to the Chief Collector; - (d) the Chief Collector or any Customs officer (authorised by the Chief Collector) may act as an auctioneer in the sale of goods without being licensed in that behalf; - (e) the proceeds of the sale are to be paid in the following order of priority- - (i) the expenses of the sale; - (ii) the duty, as if the goods had been entered for home consumption; - (iii) the warehouse Customs controlled area charges and any other charges; - (iv) any freight due on the goods, if written notice claiming such freight has been given to the Chief Collector; and - (v) any balance, to the person entitled to it.
+- (a) the goods shall be sold by auction or tender, after prescribed public notice, or if no notice is prescribed, after reasonable public notice; - (b) the price is to be paid in cash on the acceptance of the bid or tender; - (c) no bid or tender is necessarily accepted, and the goods may be re-offered until sold at a price satisfactory to the Chief Collector of Customs; - (d) the Chief Collector of Customs or any Customs officer, authorised by the Chief Collector of Customs, may act as an auctioneer in the sale of goods without being licenced in that behalf; and - (e) the proceeds of the sale are to be paid in the following order of priority: - (i) the expenses of the sale; - (ii) the duty, as if the goods had been entered for home consumption; - (iii) the warehouse Customs controlled area charges and any other charges; - (iv) any freight due on the goods, if written notice claiming such freight has been given to the Chief Collector of Customs; and - (v) any balance, to the person entitled to it.